 Long-Acting GLP-1 Receptor Agonist

-Therapy: Improving Efficacy, Adherence, and Weight in T2DM CME Ralph A. DeFronzo, MD,
+Therapy: Improving Efficacy, Adherence, and Weight in T2DM CME

 Chair; John B. Buse, MD, PhD; David D'Alessio, MD